 What Courses Will I Take?

 To complete the minor, students must take six courses.
-The following three courses are required: AAS 210 Music and Culture of the African Diaspora, ANT 335 / SOC 320 Race Ethnicity, and AAS 500 Colloquium.
+The following three courses are required: AAS 220 Introduction to African and African American Studies, ANT 335 / SOC 320 Race Ethnicity, and AAS 500 Colloquium.

-• AAS 210 is an introductory survey course which employs music as a lens to explore the history and culture of Africa and African America.
+• AAS 220 is an introductory survey course that explores the histories and cultures of Africa and African America.

 • ANT 335 / SOC 320 examines the historical constructions and the contemporary lived experiences of ethnic and racial identities in the United States and cross-culturally.